Student Login

 But the minimum investment amount is usually in the thousands.

-I found looking at the different investments listed online to be easy.
+Looking at the different investments listed online was easy.

-But deciding what to invest in and deciding how much to be hard.
+But deciding what to invest in and how much to spend was hard.

-Many startups on Republic allow a minimum investment amount of $100.
+Many startups on Republic and MicroVentures allow a minimum investment amount of $100.

 3. The Updates

-And watched webinar updates with the CEO and other investors.
+And watched yearly webinar updates with the CEO and other investors.

 - What the company is focused on.